1915 Merthyr Tydfil by-election: Campaign

 Following the result of the selection, Stanton resigned as a miners' agent and fought the election as a pro-war 'National' candidate.
 He attracted support from the local Liberals and Conservatives on a 'straight war ticket "to fight against the Huns for our homeland."'
-He was designated as Independent Labour.
+He was designated as 'Independent Labour' on the ballot, but he was not supported by the Independent Labour Party and was highly critical of their anti-war policy in interviews.
+The Independent Labour Party supported the anti-war candidate Winstone, who stood as a Labour candidate.

 The wife of David Watts Morgan, Agent of the No. 1 Rhondda District of the SWMF and to be elected Labour MP for Rhondda East in 1918, supported Stanton, an act he (Morgan) later had to apologise for.

 Result

 On a reduced turnout, Stanton won the seat with a majority of 4,206 votes.

 At the 1918 general election, the Merthyr seat was divided into two single-member constituencies.
 Stanton fought the Aberdare seat and won it by a larger majority, defeating the pacifist Labour candidate Thomas Evan Nicholas.
 The British Workers League had transformed itself into the National Democratic and Labour Party and Stanton stood under its label, with the Coalition Coupon.